feliperohdee/dynamodb/README.md

 Make sure to replace 'YOUR_ACCESS_KEY' and 'YOUR_SECRET_KEY' with your actual AWS credentials.

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue to discuss proposed changes or submit a pull request.

-## 📄 License

-This project is licensed under the ISC license.

 ## 🙏 Acknowledgements

 - [AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3)
 - [Amazon DynamoDB](https://aws.amazon.com/dynamodb/)

----

-Made with ❤️ by Simple Img